metonym/svelte-typeahead/README.md

 ### Disable and Filter Items

+Use the `filter` to filter Items out and `disable` to disable them in the result set.

-Disabling or filter items out by its Title lenght:
+Excample for disabling and filtering items by their Title lenght:

 <!-- prettier-ignore-start -->
 ```svelte
 <script>